 You're free to edit your content in this Classic Block and then simply save your changes and your page should appear exactly like it did previously.
 If you wish to use the new Block Editor features though, you can easily convert this content to Blocks.
-After clicking on the Block, the Classic Editor Toolbar will appear, and along with it, a More options icon.
-Within the More options menu, click the Convert to Blocks option, to convert the content within this Classic Block to individual Blocks.
+After clicking on the Block, the Classic Editor Toolbar will appear, and along with it, a Block Toolbar.
+On the Block Toolbar, click the More options menu (

+), then click the Convert to Blocks option, to convert the content within this Classic Block to individual Blocks.